Protecting Lifestyles

 Just because it’s legal to use a hands-free device doesn’t mean it’s safe.
 And you don’t need more evidence than statistics showing that cell-related accidents are going up, not down.

-A common distraction problem is to miss traffic signals or fail to spot other road hazards, like a cyclist or an overtaking vehicle.
+A common distraction problem is to miss traffic signals.
+Another is to fail to spot other road hazards, like a cyclist or an overtaking vehicle.
 One report I read suggests a cell phone can impair a driver’s ability as much as being drunk.

 Sorry to have to tell you, there’s only one sure way to avoid this problem and that is to put your cell phone out of reach — either switching it off or putting it in the glove compartment (or even the trunk if you’re otherwise likely to be tempted).
 As our own Teen Driver, Mart Huff mention in his blog Teen Driver Safety Week back in October, 2013